michal2229/VulkanPlayground/src/my_new_scene1/README.md

 * AO map,
 * emit map,
 * normal map,
-* reflection env. map.
+* reflection (cylindrical) environment maps generated from various places.

 Missing ones:

-* shininess/metalness map,
+* metalness map,
 * roughness map,
+* specular intensity map,
-* emission intensity map.
+* emission intensity map,
+* bump map,
+* transparency map,
+* index of refraction map.

 Texture maps were baked in Blender + Cycles (low quality so far), most models were also created in Blender.

 The plan is to move from static diffuse direct + indirect map into diffuse direct env. map.
-It would be nice to also have env. maps generated from different places.
-Reflection map should be parallax corrected.
+Reflections should be parallax corrected (maybe also reflection depth map to achieve this?).
+Env. maps should also be of high dynamic range, now there is gradient visible and reflected lights are not as convincing as they should be.

 ### Links